underscoreio/shapeless-guide/src/pages/representations/adts.md

 *Algebraic data types* (*ADTs*[^adts]) are a functional programming concept with a fancy name but a very simple meaning.
-They are simply an idiomatic way of representing data using "ands" and "ors".
+They are an idiomatic way of representing data using "ands" and "ors".
 For example:

  - a shape is a rectangle **or** a circle